This Newport Travel Guide was originally published in July 2017 and updated in September 2019

 This may sound funny coming from someone who grew up in a fairly landlocked place–despite living in Dallas, we weirdly never spent time at any Texas beach–but I now totally get it why people say they are happier and more content by the water.
 It’s hard to describe, but most of you probably understand what I mean.
-Anyway, all that being said, it should come as no surprise that our quick weekend in Newport came at the right time and was a mental break I really needed!
+Anyway, all that being said, it should come as no surprise that our weekends in Newport were both trips I was really looking forward to!

 HOW TO GET THERE

 We flew Southwest from DCA to Providence–the route is relatively new and flights seem to be consistently inexpensive.
 It’s easy to rent a car in Providence and drive down to Newport…we’re talking about 45 minutes.
-It was pricey though, so if you’re with a couple other people consider just splitting an Uber.
+It was pricey though, so if you’re with a couple other people consider just splitting an Uber (we did this the second time and it was under $50 each way).

 If you’re in Boston or NYC, it’s even easier: the train from Boston to Providence is less than an hour, NYC is about three hours, and there’s apparently a ferry from Providence directly into Newport.
 I’ve never done it, but looks legit and inexpensive!
 Note that the PVD airport is actually in Warwick, RI, which is about 10 miles south of Providence (in the direction of Newport).